BrandenEK/Blasphemous.ModdingAPI/README.md

 ### Logging

 Every mod has public methods for logging messages to the unity console.
 There is a separate one for logging messages, warnings, and errors.
+You can also display text directly to the user with the LogDisplay method.

 ```cs
 public class Example : Mod